alisonps/ansible-workshop/README.md

-Workspace for Ansible workshop
+#Workspace for Ansible workshop

+## Pre-reqs
+- Python 2.6 or 2.7
+- Ansible (which you can install via brew)

-## To execute
+## Starting out
+- Fork this repository
+- Below are some sample tasks for practicing your Ansible skills
+- To execute the ansible script, you can run ```ansible-playbook provisioning/site.yml```

 ## Tasks
 - Install brew (if not installed already)